luciusmagn/lambdas-and-logos/book.typ

 perceive and categorize the world, programming languages influence how we decompose problems and construct solutions.
 A programmer fluent only in C sees the world in terms of procedures and memory management.
 A dedicated Haskell programmer sees it as type transformations and pure functions.
-A Lisp hacker sees code itself as just another data structure to manipulate.
+A Lisp hacker sees code itself as just another data structure to manipulate, and the language as a malleable medium of communication.
+Conlanger's paradise

-The true art of programming lies not in mastering any single language or paradigm, but in understanding the fundamental principles that underlie all of them.
+The true art of programming lies not in mastering any single language or paradigm#footnote[
+    Although mastering any of them certainly helps, the big idea is to never become narrow-minded in your approach ], but in understanding the fundamental principles that underlie them.
 Each paradigm illuminates different aspects of computation:

 - Imperative programming gives us direct control over the machine's state